Sutto/barista/README.md

     gem "json" # Only needed if on Ruby 1.8 / a platform that ships without JSON gem "barista"

 To your `Gemfile`.
 If you're not using bundler, doing `gem install json barista` and requiring barista both in your application should be enough to get you started.

 If you wish to change the barista configuration, take a look at the  [Rails 3 initializer](https://github.com/Sutto/barista/blob/master/lib/generators/barista/install/templates/initializer.rb) and modify it to suite your application as needed.

+If you wish to use barista tasks with rails 2 project, add

+    require "barista/tasks"

+To your `Rakefile`.

 ### Sinatra